Research Ethics Review Operating Procedure

 13. Research and Renewal and Completion

-- Ethical research certificates are valid for one year.
+13.1.
+Research ethics approval is valid for a period of one year.
 Researchers are responsible for ensuring that their ethics approval time frame does not lapse.

-- To request renewal for a research project, Researchers must complete the Renewal/Completed Status Report Form to the REC (research@cambriancollege.ca), as per the TCPS 2 (2022) guidelines.
-If an extension is not required, Researchers must complete this form to indicate the completion of a project.
+13.2.
+To request renewal for a research project, researchers must complete the Renewal/Completed Status Report Form and submit it to the REC (research@cambriancollege.ca), as per the TCPS 2 (2022) guidelines.
+If an extension is not required, researchers must complete this form to indicate the completion of a project.

 14. Publication of Research

-- Cambrian College has no institutional constraints on the publication of Research However, the College may agree to delay publication for no more than 12 months from the date of completion of a project to satisfy any pre-existing and related agreements with funding agencies.
+14.1.
+Cambrian College has no institutional constraints on the publication of research results.
+However, the College may agree to delay publication for no more than 12 months from the date of completion of a project to satisfy any pre-existing and related agreements with funding agencies.

-- In addition, where a source provides “Confidential Data”, the Research is to be published without any identifiable reference to confidential data.
+14.2.
+In addition, where a source provides “Confidential Data”, the research is to be published without any identifiable reference to confidential data.